How Do I Remove Oxidation from My Aluminum Pontoons

 For your convenience, I’ve highlighted the hyperlinks.
 Click on the hyperlink to get more information about the selected product.

 Muriatic acid is highly corrosive to aluminum and should not be used on this metal as it can eat away the soft aluminum.
-It will also cause the metal to darken or turn black, which is the opposite of what you are trying to achieve.
+It will also etch the aluminum, causing the metal to turn white, which and streak, which is the opposite of what you are trying to achieve.

 Thanks for your question,